chingu-voyages/voyage-project-tier3-expensesplitter/README.md

 #### Structure

-- [ ] This is a purely frontend application.
-No backend is required.
+- [ ] This is a full-stack application.
+Frontend and backend are required.
+- [ ] Integrate Google authentication with database system.
 - [ ] You may use any languages, tools, or libraries you prefer when designing and building this app.
 - [ ] You may **_NOT_** use AI-based solution generators like GitHub Copilot.
 - [ ] Implement cloud storage for storing receipts using one of the providers in the list below or one of your own choice:
     - [Firebase Firestore](https://firebase.google.com/docs/storage/web/upload-files) has free storage buckets for up to 5GB storage, 50k/day download operations, 20k/day upload operations but limited to only one free bucket per project
     - [Amazon S3](https://aws.amazon.com/s3/?did=ft_card&trk=ft_card) offers a 12 months free trial for 5GB, 20k Get requests, 2000 put requests
     - [Cloudinary](https://cloudinary.com/documentation/frontend_sdks) has a free tier for 3 users per account and up to 25GB of storage
+    - [Google Authentication](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid) A detailed guide on how to obtain an API key and perform Google Authentication.

 #### Styling